A white plate containing crispy chicken dressed with a tangy sauce and served with homemade tartar sauce.

 Nami's Tip: Be careful of bigger oil splatters than during the first fry.
 This happens when the moisture underneath the crust vaporizes and hits the hot oil.

-Nami's Tip: If you have an instant-read thermometer, check that the chicken's internal temperature is at least 165ºF (74ºC).
+• Remove the chicken from the oil.
+Place on the wire rack or paper towel to drain excess oil.
+If you have an instant-read thermometer, check that the chicken's internal temperature is at least 165ºF (74ºC).
+Repeat frying the next cutlet.

 To Coat with Nanban Sauce